 A Letter from Gideon and Jennifer, caretakers of Peniel Center Orphanage:

-"We are really thankful to God for His faithfulness and goodness to Peniel Centre even in the midst of insurmountable challenges that we are going through.
+"We are thankful to God for His faithfulness and goodness to Peniel Centre even in the midst of insurmountable challenges that we are going through.
 Peniel Centre staff members and children are very grateful to you for your partnership in brightening the future of orphans and vulnerable children.
-We are thankful that through your support the lives of children have been changing and is making the children to look at life with a positive perspective.
+We are thankful that through your support the lives of children have been changing and are making the children look at life from a positive perspective.

 We do have tomatoes and onion in our garden which we have just started selling to the people from the surrounding communities.
-Our biggest challenge that we have now in our garden is the issue of the borehole that is not working.
-We do have two boreholes at Peniel Centre, one supplies the centre with water while the other one supplies the garden with water for irrigation.
-The one that supplies the garden has dried up due to drought and need to be deepened to get more water.
-We are at the moment relying on one borehole to provide water for cooking, bathing, watering the garden etc. and this strains it.
-Please pray for enough water for the centre.
+The biggest challenge that we have now in our garden is the issue of the borehole that is not working.
+We do have two boreholes at Peniel Centre, one supplies the Centre with water while the other one supplies the garden with water for irrigation.
+The one that supplies the garden has dried up due to drought and needs to be deepened to get more water.
+We are at the moment relying on one borehole to provide water for cooking, bathing, watering the garden, etc. and this strains it.
+Please pray for enough water for the Centre.

 Thank you so much for your prayers and partnership."

 Gideon and Jennifer Chishamba, caretakers of Peniel Centre Orphanage